Painting of Blessed Cecilia -

 everything with her own eyes and heard all with her own ears.

-brethren were still at St Sixtus, and numbered one hundred, St Dominic on a
+still at St Sixtus, and numbered one hundred, St Dominic on a certain day told

-loaf and were journeying homewards, when lo, a youth of comely mien and dressed
+journeying homewards, when lo, a youth of comely mien and dressed in white

-in white joined them and asked for an alms.
-They began to excuse themselves by
+joined them and asked for an alms.
+They began to excuse themselves by saying

 themselves.
 But as he pleaded yet more urgently they said each to the other: